TryKaholo/Templates/CopyOldLogsToS3Bucket/README.md

 # Copy Old Logs to S3 Bucket

-The pipeline allows you to move all your old logs to s3 Bucket.
+The pipeline allows you to move all your old logs to S3 Bucket.

-## In this pipeline is divided into 6 phases:
+## The pipeline is divided into 6 phases:

     1.- A working directory is created.
     2.- The pem key is entered (private key).